Mr0grog/newless/README.md

 SubConstructor.prototype = Object.create(SuperConstructor.prototype);
 ```

 Note that, instead of working with `this`, you work with the return value of calling `SuperConstructor`.
-If you already code inheritance this way, everything works fine.
+If you already code inheritance this way, everything will work fine.
 If you don’t, making this change could help you avoid some rare edge cases where you might run into trouble.

 ## License